A frame approach for equations involving the fractional Laplacian: Examples

 A semi-log plot of the convergence for the right-hand side and the solution is given in \cref{fig:mult-exp:convergence}.
 The error is measured in the $\ell^\infty$-norm as measured at the collocation points.
 We observe approximately spectral convergence until $N=150$ where the convergence rate stagnates.
-The best right-hand side error is $\mathcal{O}(10^{-13})$ and the best solution error is $\mathcal{O}(10^{-10})$.
+The best right-hand side error is on the order of $10^{-13}$ in magnitude and the best solution error is on the order of $10^{-10}$.
 We observe that as $N$ increases the error becomes worse in the solution.
-As in the previous example we also plot the $\ell^\infty$-norm of the coefficient vector in \cref{fig:mult-exp:coeffs} and observe that the magnitude is small, reaching $\mathcal{O}(1)$ when $N>50$.
-We expect that fine-tuning the weight parameters in the approximation space would allow one to achieve faster convergence.
+As in the previous example we also plot the $\ell^\infty$-norm of the coefficient vector in \cref{fig:mult-exp:coeffs} and observe that the magnitude is small, reaching an order of one when $N>50$.
+We expect that fine-tuning the weight parameters in the Jacobi polynomials would allow one to achieve faster convergence.